-A practical role as a performer or a coach in the full-sided version of one activity and this will be internally assessed and externally moderated.
-This area is worth 30%.
+A practical role as a performer or coach in the full-sided version of one activity plus a written/verbal analysis of performance.
+This area will be internally assessed and externally moderated and is worth 30%.

 How will it be assessed?